 Why is CTP more costly for taxi drivers than rideshare operators?

 Queensland CTP premiums are determined on a community-rated basis by vehicle classification.
 Taxis are in a separate class (Class 3) based on their specific purpose of use.
 The Queensland CTP scheme claims experience has been that risk premium (the product of frequency and claim size) of taxis is significantly higher than Class 1 (cars and station wagons) vehicles.
-The CTP premiums for taxis in Queensland have been reduced in 2017 following above average claims experience and reductions of CTP premiums for other classes.
+The CTP premiums for taxis in Queensland have been reduced in 2017 and 2018 following above average claims experience and reductions of CTP premiums for other classes.